 Learn more about Dr. Free by clicking on the link below.

 Malcolm McKinnon Endowed Professor

 Dr. Ganguli has been working on artificial intelligence applications for the mining industry for the last two decades.
-Click here to see his ai.sys group.
+Click here to view the ai.sys group website.
 He is also very interested in addressing the interdisciplinary grand challenges of the mining industry.